From SQL Injection to Shell II

 }

-Since X-Forwarded-For is only set when the application run behind a reverse-proxy, the code will correctly work in most cases.
+Since X-Forwarded-For is only set when the application runs behind a reverse-proxy, the code will correctly work in most cases.
 However, this code assumes that an attacker cannot forge this header.
 Finally, since developers think the IP address will be a valid IPv4 address, they often don't perform enough filtering on it.

 Using this information, we will now see how we can detect blind SQL injections using time-based exploitation.
 The idea here is to inject a function that will take a long time to get processed and see if this function is called by observing how much time the page takes to load.